KMurphs/table-sorter/ReadMe.md

   - Using ``React.useMemo`` and ``React.useCallback``:
     - Initially, the **sort** operation was assumed to be the culprit.
 But it happened, that sorting a table with the current dimensions is not the bottleneck. ``React.useMemo`` and ``React.useCallback`` are meant to mitigate the expensive time taken to perform some computation, using them with **sort** will not address the main issue.

     - On every render (which usually means that the table was re-sorted), each cell is re-rendered then each row.
 The cells that correspond to the keys used during the sort get colored.
 This prevents an efficient memoization of table components (table cells, rows) since most of them must be updated and re-rendered.<br> A possible approach could be to use a table where ``'<tr></tr>'`` is redefined to mean a column instead of its semantic 'horizontal' meaning.
-This [stackoverflow thread](https://stackoverflow.com/questions/16071864/how-to-create-tables-from-column-data-instead-of-row-data-in-html) discusses the subject.
+This [stackoverflow thread](https://stackoverflow.com/questions/16071864/how-to-create-tables-from-column-data-instead-of-row-data-in-html) discusses the subject. - Not applicable: Even the columns change on re-render.

   - Another solution would be to implement a similar logic to lazy loading of images.<br>
   As a refresher, to implement this strategy, a few things must be in place:
-    - A Generator that will spit out batch of data.
+    - A Generator that will spit out batches of data.
     - An Intersection Observer, that triggers some function when some element is in view.
 This function can then fetch the next batch of data and cause a re-render to put the new data on the DOM.<br>

-    In our case, since re-render the data that's already on the DOM is consumming, we need to prevent them from re-rendering.<br>
+    In our case, since re-rendering the data that's already on the DOM is consumming, we would need to prevent them from re-rendering.<br>
-    This approach is implemented.